Bioactive Aldehydes

 Reaction of an aldehydes with a DNA base

-4. Bioactive Aldehydes in Plants and Fungi
+4. Aldehydes in Plants and Fungi

 The carnivorous mushroom Pleurotus ostreatus secretes a volatile ketone, 3-octanone, derived from linoleate, from structures on their hyphae to rapidly paralyze and kill nematode prey upon contact.
-This ketone disrupts cell membrane integrity to cause influx of extracellular calcium into the cytosol and mitochondria, resulting in cell death throughout the entire organism.
+This ketone disrupts cell membrane integrity to cause an influx of extracellular calcium into the cytosol and mitochondria, resulting in cell death throughout the entire organism.
 Other C8 compounds such as 1-octen-3-ol and octan-3-ol participate in fungus physiology and development, and incidentally are responsible for the characteristic odour of mushrooms.

 5. Analysis

 Free aldehydes are analysed after formation of stable derivatives by liquid or gas-liquid chromatography and mass spectrometry.
 Liquid chromatography and modern mass spectrometric methods are favoured for intact oxidized phospholipids, but selective antibody assays are available.
-Analysis of the protein adducts is more daunting technically, but new HPLC-mass spectrometry methods that detect the specific product ions from positively ionized adducts in a selected reaction monitoring mode hold promise.
+Analysis of the protein adducts is more daunting technically, but new HPLC-mass spectrometry methods that detect the product ions from positively ionized adducts in a selected reaction monitoring mode hold promise.
 The detoxified aldehyde-conjugates with glutathione and mercapturic acid in urine can be analysed by HPLC and mass spectrometry methods and may serve as non-invasive biomarkers of oxidative stress.

 Suggested Reading